#layer-wysiwyg-2030

 Glenna Barlow is the curator of education at the Columbia Museum of Art.
 She has a Master of Science in elementary education from the University of Mary Washington as well as a Master of Arts in art history from Virginia Commonwealth University.
 She has more than 15 years of experience teaching children of all ages in various daycare centers, schools, and museums and has been teaching summer camps and workshops at the CMA since 2015.
 Barlow also leads Gladys’ Gang, the CMA’s signature preschool program, and has developed interpretive materials for children and families throughout the museum.
 In 2020 she was named the South Carolina Museum Educator of the Year by the SC Art Education Association.

 Addison Graham is a fine artist from Fort Smith, Arkansas.
 She earned her B.F.A. from Arkansas Tech University in 2020 and is currently working on her M.F.A. at the University of South Carolina.
 Graham was a member of the Arkansas Society of Printmakers and has exhibited in multiple cities in her home state.
 In 2019, she became the first student solo exhibitor at the Fort Smith Regional Art Museum.
 In the summer of 2022, Graham interned at The Half and Half, the award-winning screenprinting company in Columbia specializing in music merchandise and fine art reproduction.
 During the school year she works as a graduate instructional assistant for beginning and intermediate painting classes at the USC School of Visual Art and Design.
+Graham has taught CMA summer camps since 2023.

-Mary Hendrix received a B.S. degree in art from East Tennessee State University and a Master of Arts in Teaching from the University of South Carolina.
+Mary Hendrix earned a B.S. degree in art from East Tennessee State University and a Master of Arts in Teaching from the University of South Carolina.
 She has taught art in a myriad of institutions including senior citizens centers, hospitals, private schools, and public schools.
 Hendrix has taught workshops at the CMA since 2013.

 Pari Patel currently attends the University of South Carolina, where she is majoring in public health and minoring in studio art and psychology.
-She has experience working with youth as a tutor, regular babysitter, and a CMA summer camp intern.
+She has experience working with youth as a tutor, regular babysitter, and a CMA summer camp intern in 2022 and instructor in 2023.
 Patel’s favorite mediums to work with are clay, fiber, and jewelry.

 Dana Witkoski is the engagement specialist at the Columbia Museum of Art.
-Originally from Columbia, Witkoski has a Bachelor of Arts degree in public relations from the University of South Carolina and is currently pursuing a master’s in arts administration from Winthrop University.
-Witkoski has crafted and sold her own jewelry at stores and art fairs around the city and has taught classes and workshops at the CMA since 2016.
+Originally from Columbia, Witkoski has a Bachelor of Arts degree in public relations from the University of South Carolina and is completing a master’s in arts administration from Winthrop University.
+Witkoski oversees summer camps and workshops at the CMA and has taught workshops at the CMA since 2016.
+Her favorite mediums to work with are fiber, jewelry, and printmaking.

 #layer-wysiwyg-727